ME, IN BROAD STROKES

 San Francisco | 2018–2022

 Headed up the People function.
 Member of Lever's executive team.
 Reported directly to the CEO.
-My team is responsible for recruiting, employer brand, HR operations, HRBP responsibilities, people programs, office & facilities, and company-wide events, and internal communications.
+My team is responsible for recruiting, employer brand, HR operations, HRBP responsibilities, people programs, office & facilities, company-wide events, and internal communications.
 Also known as the Employee Experience team, we serve as Lever's strategic internal partners, ensuring that all employees have the space, skills, support, and physical and psychological safety that enable them to do their best work and own their own growth.
 We partner closely with org leaders across the company, providing intentional leadership, guidance, and support that ensure Lever's success as a team and a business.